jsdpag/pysyncq/docs/dev.rst

 fills up and the tail wraps around to zero before any messages are removed from the head.
-If the read position for an instance of the PySyncQ object also sits on the same byte then it impossible to know whether the message(s) in the queue have alread been read by the PySyncQ instance.
+If the read position for an instance of the PySyncQ object also sits on the same byte then it impossible to know whether the message(s) in the queue have already been read by the PySyncQ instance.

 Serial numbers can solve this problem.
 If a separate number is assigned to each read and to each write, then one need only to compare the read serial number